-It is warming up outside and you are likely getting active under the sun.
-It is not uncommon to have some near 100 degree days each summer in Minnesota.
-While exercising on a hot day may theoretically increase your calorie-burning rate, it can be dangerous for your heart.
+It is not uncommon to have some nearly 100 degree days each summer in Minnesota.
+While exercising on a hot day may theoretically help you sweat more and increase your calorie-burning rate, it can be dangerous for your heart.
 Use caution on hot days and listen to what your body is telling you so that you can keep yourself safe!

 How does your heart react to hot weather?